 5 Bioengineering Graduate Group, University of Pennsylvania, Philadelphia, PA, USA.

-ABSTRACT: A goal of visual perception is to provide stable representations of task-relevant scene properties (e.g. object reflectance) despite variation in task-irrelevant scene properties (e.g. illumination, reflectance of other nearby objects).
-To study such representational stability in the context of lightness, we introduce a threshold-based psychophysical paradigm.
-We measure how thresholds for discriminating the lightness of a target object (task-relevant property) in graphically-rendered naturalistic scenes are impacted by variation in the reflectance functions of background objects (task-irrelevant property).
+ABSTRACT: A goal of visual perception is to generate stable representations of task-relevant scene properties (e.g. object reflectance) despite variation in task-irrelevant scene properties (e.g. illumination, reflectance of other nearby objects).
+Here, we consider this issue in the context of lightness.
+To study the stability of human lightness representations, we introduce a threshold-based psychophysical paradigm.
+We measure how thresholds for discriminating the achromatic reflectance of a target object (task-relevant property) in naturalistic scenes rendered using computer graphics are impacted by variation in the reflectance functions of background objects (task-irrelevant property).
+We refer to these thresholds as lightness discrimination thresholds.
 Our approach has roots in the equivalent noise paradigm.
-This paradigm relates signals to internal and external sources of noise, and it has been traditionally used to investigate contrast coding.
-We observe that, for low variation in background reflectance, the discrimination thresholds were nearly constant, indicating that observers’ internal noise determines threshold in this regime.
-As the variation in background object reflectance increases, its effects start to dominate performance.
-We measure lightness discrimination thresholds as a function of the amount of variability in the background object reflectance function to determine the equivalent noise - the smallest level of task-irrelevant (i.e. background reflectance) variation that substantially corrupts the visual representation of the task-relevant variable (i.e. perceived object lightness).
-A linear receptive field model, based on Signal Detection Theory, which employs a single center-surround receptive field tailored to our stimulus set, captures human behavior in this task.
-Our approach provides a method to characterize the effect of task-irrelevant scene variations on the perceptual representation of a task-relevant scene property.
+This paradigm relates signals to internal and external sources of noise, and has been traditionally used to investigate contrast coding.
+We observe that, for low variation in background reflectance, discrimination thresholds were nearly constant, indicating that observers’ internal noise determines threshold in this regime.
+As background object reflectance variation increases, its effects start to dominate performance.
+We report lightness discrimination thresholds as a function of the amount of variability in the background object reflectance function to determine the equivalent noise - the smallest level of task-irrelevant (i.e. background reflectance) variation that substantially corrupts the visual representation (i.e. perceived object lightness) of the task-relevant variable (i.e. achromatic reflectance).
+A linear receptive field model, which employs a single center-surround receptive field tailored to our stimulus set, captures human behavior in this task.
+Our approach provides a method for characterizing the effect of task-irrelevant scene variations on the perceptual representation of a task-relevant scene property.

 KEYWORDS: Lightness, Equivalent Noise, Human Psychophysics, Color Vision